jamesdonoh/salieri/README.md

 ## Tests

-Unit and integration tests can be run via `npm test`.
-Use `npm lint` to check against coding standards.
-For more details see the `package.json`.
+Unit and integration and coding standards tests can be run via `npm test`.
+For more details see the `package.json` file.

 ## Changelog